sfigg/commercialization-public/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md

     Dism /Unmount-Image /MountDir:"C:\mount\windows" /Commit
     ```

-    where *C* is the drive letter of the drive that contains the image.
+    where *C* is the drive letter of the drive that contains the mounted image.

     This process may take several minutes.